ACT AND SAT PREP

 Whether you’re looking for one-on-one or small-group, structured or self-guided, in-depth or a quick review, we’ve got something that will be perfect for you.
 The one constant is that every option is designed and taught by the best team in the business; that’s just as true today as it was 35 years ago.
 So whenever you’re starting, wherever you are, and however you work best, we’re here to help.

 TWO GREAT Options.
 One FANTASTIC Score.

 As a wise man once said, two's company but three's a crowd, unless they're prepping for the ACT.
 Our online small-group options are crafted to fit a variety of timelines and budgets, but they all prioritize flexibility and convenience.
 Learn from your classmates' questions as you master each section of the test, then sign up for one-on-one review sessions as needed from right within each course.
-Prices range from $149 for a quick two-hour review to $1649 for a comprehensive eight week course.
+Prices range from $129 for a quick two-hour review to $1649 for a comprehensive eight-week course.

 If you're looking for a more hands-on approach to prep, we've got you covered.
-We offer online one-on-one options both as structured packages of hours organized around a set curriculum and as open-ended, fully customizable programs that are specifically tailored to your individual test-taking personality.
-The one constant: your great score.
+We offer online one-on-one options both as structured packages of hours and as open-ended programs of any length.
+Regardless of what you choose, all the important stuff stays the same: our world-class tutors and top-of-the-line curriculum, your awesome score.
 Prices range from $1649 for a program that mixes small group and one-on-one to $3500 or more for programs that are exclusively one-on-one.

 About the tests

 Unlike most tests, the ACT and SAT aren’t primarily testing your knowledge of facts or your ability to apply the concepts you’ve learned in school—the structure of the test is its primary challenge, and unless you prepare for that, you’ll never achieve your best score.
 Learn more.